dotenv-org/dotenv-org.github.io/docs/integrations/github/actions-remix.md

 ---
 layout: docs
-title: "GitHub Actions with NextJS - Integrations"
+title: "GitHub Actions with Remix - Integrations"
+redirect_from:
+  - /docs/integrations/github-actions-remix
 ---

 {% include helpers/reading_time.html %}

+{% include icons/github.html width="50" color="#181717" %}
+{% include icons/remix.html width="50" color="#000000" %}

 ##### Integrations

-# GitHub Actions with NextJS
+# GitHub Actions with Remix

-Learn how to configure GitHub Actions with Dotenv Vault for a NextJS application.
+Learn how to configure GitHub Actions with Dotenv Vault for a Remix application.
 This tutorial assumes you have already created a `.env` file and [synced it](/docs/tutorials/sync).

 ## 1. Add GitHub Actions yaml file

-In your NextJS project add the file .github/workflows/main.yml.
+In your Remix project add the file .github/workflows/main.yml.

 ```
 {% raw %}# .github/workflow/main.yml